 Tell students that scientists convince others that their ideas are accurate by using evidence.
 Remind students they have evidence (see summary charts) from taking measurements, making observations, and from reading texts and watching video they can draw from and use in their explanation.

-The checklist at right (link to 1⁄4 sheet) might help students include specific descriptions, examples, details and connections to clearly explain their claim.
+The checklist at right (link to 1⁄2 sheet) might help students include specific descriptions, examples, details and connections to clearly explain their claim.
 Students could also use the sentence strips to help them organize their writing.
-Example claim: Point to a drawn model showing the change in energy over distance moving away from the sound and say something like: I know that the farther away from the source of the sound, there is less energy so it sounds quieter.
-This happens because at first the energy is concentrated at the source and then the energy goes out in all directions through the air.